Jamal-Barkaji/OOPportfolio-Jamal-Barkaji/README.md

 **committed by 5th February**\
 1 Hello World        -- to do\
 2 Test               -- to do\
-3 Personal Details   -- to do\
+3 Personal Details   -- completed\
 4 Diamonds           -- to do\
 5 Questions          -- to do